brave-intl/bat-ledger/documentation/Ledger-Practicals.md

     >>>
     >>> { "wallet"       :
     >>>   { "paymentId"  : "e43bc29a-7048-486c-b75b-6c4970b4ce2a"
-    >>>   , "address"    : "0xb270cFeA355cDa32ac80C30B29Cb63e96c4A26aC"
+    >>>   , "ethAddress" : "0xb270cFeA355cDa32ac80C30B29Cb63e96c4A26aC"
     >>>   }
     >>> , "payload"      : { "adFree" : { "fee" : { "USD" : 5 }, "days" : 30 } }
     >>> , "verification" : "..."
     >>> }

-During the processing of the request, the ledger creates an anonymous BAT card with uphold which is controlled by the signing `secretKey`.
+During the processing of the request, the ledger creates an anonymous BAT wallet via a wallet provider which is controlled by the signing `secretKey`.

-Note that although the ledger created the client BAT card, it does not hold the private signing key necessary to transact using the BAT card.
+Note that although the ledger created the client BAT wallet, it does not hold the private signing key necessary to transact.

 After the client verifies the registrar's signature, the client stores the `paymentId` and `address` properties in persistent, secure storage,